HeatChecc/Heat-Check-FE/README.md

   - [Project Specs](#project-specs)

 ## Introduction
-    - Visit Heat-Check to...
+    - Visit Heat-Check to explore spicy restaurants by location and add reviews, ratings, or dishes to our menu!

 ## Technologies
     - React
     - GraphQL
     - Cypress
+    - MapBox
     - Javascript
     - HTML
     - CSS

 ## Features
+    - Users are able to search for spicy restaurants by city, address, or zip code
-    - You are able to...
+    - Users are able to log in to add reviews, ratings, and dishes to menu
+    - Users are given 20 different spicy restaurants in a list or map view

 ## Illustrations
 ![]()